Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 These procedures describe your rights and liability for errors involving unauthorized transactions or those in an incorrect amount to or from your account.

-- · You are responsible for resolving any payment or other disputes that you have with other persons to whom you send money to or request money from using a funds transfer service.
+- Â· You are responsible for resolving any payment or other disputes that you have with other persons to whom you send money to or request money from using a funds transfer service.
-- · You are responsible for keystroke or other errors such as inputting an incorrect account number or mobile phone number or email address associated with a person you send money to or request money from using a funds transfer service.
+- Â· You are responsible for keystroke or other errors such as inputting an incorrect account number or mobile phone number or email address associated with a person you send money to or request money from using a funds transfer service.

 ## Confidentiality at Citibank